alanng10/class-lang/Docue/Article/Word/a.md

 Word "client" has meaning that is user.

+Word "group" has meaning that is group entity.

 Word "opacity" has meaning that is alpha rate.

 Word "inform" has meaning that is made of data.